 If you know you are heaven-bound, your whole attitude changes.
 You no longer care about a little suffering, a little inconvenience.
 So what, if your meals are not too tasty or your bed not that comfortable?
 You simply stop complaining, when you realize that love awaits you in heaven.
 What's a hundred bad years compared to everlasting happiness?
 God is to be praised!

 Massenet's Meditation, written for the violin, has been a favorite of most well-known violinists.
-Listening to Nigel Kennedy playing it and looking at the beautiful image on the screen, I felt as if I'd been transported into heaven and sensed that the joy with God would be greater than anything I could possibly imagine.
+Listening to Nigel Kennedy playing it, I felt as if I'd been transported into heaven and sensed that the joy with God would be greater than anything I could possibly imagine.
 Of course, you may feel something different.

 In today's Gospel reading at Mass from Matthew 15, a Canaanite woman came to Jesus and pleaded with him to heal her daughter who was tormented by a demon.
 At first, Jesus did not respond to her.
 And his disciples wanted to send her away too.
 But the woman persisted.
 Then Jesus, to test her, gave reasons why he should not attend to her.
 She ignored all concerns and continued asking for help.
 Jesus finally gave in and said to her, "O woman, great is your faith!
 Let it be done for you as you wish."
 The woman's daughter was healed from that hour.
 Fr.
 M in his homily made it clear that faith accompanied by persistence and single-mindedness gets God's attention.
 Note that worry does not play a part here.
 A good lesson for all.